 6. Only use water for cleaning outdoor surfaces, like driveways and sidewalks, to protect public health/safety.

 How does Colorado Springs Utilities determine that we are in are in a drought?

 There are a variety of factors used to determine when we are in a drought including: long range forecasts, storage levels, snowpack, operational constraints, soil moisture and others.
 If total system storage is projected to be below 1.5 years of demand in storage on April 1 then the results are reported to the City Council with a recommendation for implementation of water shortage response measures.

-(Click on image to enlarge or for more information from NOAA.)
+(Click here for more Drought Monitor information from NOAA.)